 But nobody makes their best decisions when they’re rushed.
-In fact, if you’re hurrying through the shopping process, you’re a lot more likely to end up wasting money on an overpriced product — or worse, experiencing buyer’s remorse when you see something you like better just a few days after you make your investment.
+If you’re hurrying through your shopping, you’re a lot more likely to end up wasting money on an overpriced product.
+You may even end up with buyer’s remorse when you see something you like better after you make your investment.

-That’s why we recommend taking your time when you’re making upgrades to your RV.
-It’s way better to wait it out and end up with a rig full of pieces you love than to get everything done right now only to have regrets almost immediately.
-Even if you’re planning on taking a trip in the interim, you can make your upgrades piecemeal — that old sofa won’t make your camping trip any less amazing, especially since you’ll likely spend a lot of it outdoors!
+We recommend taking your time when you’re making upgrades to your RV.
+It’s better to wait and end up with a rig full of pieces you love rather than to get everything done right now and have regrets.
+Even if you’re planning on taking a trip in the interim, you can make your upgrades piecemeal — you don’t need everything at once.

 My momma told me… you’d better shop around.

-While those song lyrics might be in reference to one’s love life, the same can certainly be said about La-Z-Boys — or any piece of RV furniture you’re considering.
+This is true in love…and La-Z-Boys — or any piece of RV furniture you’re considering.

 Every once in a while, the very first chair, sofa, or mattress you find might actually be The One.
-But in general, you want to give yourself the opportunity to check out a few different options before you settle on a decision.
+But in general, you want to check out different options before making a decision.
 That way, you’ll have a point of comparison to make you feel more confident about your purchase.

-In addition to putting your mind at ease about whether or not you found the genuine, bona fide, indisputable most comfortable sleeper sofa in the universe, shopping around also gives you the opportunity to compare prices.
-Once you find a piece you really like, don’t be afraid to check at other RV furniture dealers, or even online retailers like Amazon, to see if you can find the same item available more affordably.
+In addition to putting your mind at ease about whether you found the most comfortable sleeper sofa, shopping around allows you to compare prices.
+Once you find a piece you really like, check other RV furniture dealers or online retailers like Amazon, to see if you can find the same item for less.
 After all, all’s fair in love, war, and shopping!
 (What, isn’t that how the saying goes?)

-This may be the golden age of purchasing things online and having them shipped effortlessly to your door — but there are still some items you’ve just got to try before you buy.
+This may be the golden age of online shopping, but there are still some items you’ve just got to try before you buy.

 High on that list, in our opinion: jeans, shoes, and definitely furniture!

-If you can, it’s well worth visiting vendors in person to give those chairs a sit and those mattresses a lie-down.
+If you can, it’s worth visiting vendors in person to give those chairs a sit and those mattresses a lie-down.
 No amount of online research can replace the knowledge you’ll glean by actually experiencing the furniture first-hand.
-And don’t worry – you can still go home and buy online after you know exactly what you’re in for.
+And don’t worry – you can still go home and buy online after you know exactly what you want.

-Depending on what part of the country you call home, of course, you may not have a plethora of furniture retail options within easy driving distance.
-It’s fortunate that many furniture vendors offer a return policy or trial period, so you can ensure that your new mattress is actually comfy-cozy — but it’s still highly preferable to go try it out before you buy, so you avoid having to deal with the headache of the pickup and refund.
+Depending on where you call home, you may not have lots of furniture options within driving distance.
+Many furniture vendors offer a return policy or trial period, so you can ensure that your new mattress is actually comfy-cozy.
+But if you can, try before you buy, and avoid having to deal with the headache of the pickup and refund.

-As much as we love using camping as an opportunity to disconnect from our all-digital-everything age, there’s a lot to be said for the magic of the internet — especially when you’re trying to make the most informed buying decisions possible.
+As much as we love using camping as an opportunity to disconnect in the Digital Age, there’s a lot to be said for the magic of the internet.

-That’s because all sorts of retailers now include customer reviews to help future customers have a better understanding of the product before they click “add to cart.”
-And even if you’re shopping in person (which you are, right?), you can still take the opportunity to scope out the item online before you actually hand over the cash.
+That’s because all sorts of retailers now include customer reviews to help future customers gain a better understanding of the product before they click “add to cart.”
+Even if you’re shopping in person, you can still take the opportunity to scope out the item online before you actually hand over the money.

 Who knows?
-That mattress might feel comfy now, but maybe its cushy memory foam is destined to go limp and lumpy in just a few months.
-That cool-looking dinette set with the under-bench storage might seem absolutely perfect… until you learn that the hinges have a reputation for rusting out instantaneously.
+That mattress might feel comfy now, but maybe its cushy memory foam is destined to go limp and lumpy in a few months.
+That cool-looking dinette set with the under-bench storage might seem absolutely perfect… until you learn that the hinges have a reputation for rusting out.
 User reviews can give you insight into all sorts of issues you’d otherwise have no idea were coming.
-Just don’t forget that the people most likely to leave reviews in the first place are either the super-happy customers or the super-bummed-out ones… so do take those star ratings with a grain of salt, and read a decent number across the spectrum before you dismiss or decide on an item!
+Just don’t forget that the people most likely to leave reviews are either the super-happy customers or the super-bummed-out ones… so read a decent number of reviews across the spectrum before you dismiss or decide on an item!

 Types of RV Furniture

-Now that we’ve covered the basics to help you shop (til you drop) for the best pieces out there, let’s talk about what kinds of camper furniture options are out there and what to look for in each — as well as where to shop for those pieces and how to find them as affordable as possible.
+Now that we’ve covered the basics to help you shop for the best pieces, let’s talk about what kinds of camper furniture options are out there.
+We’ll go over what to look for, where to shop for those pieces, and how to find affordable ones.